 Robert Park of Lewinsbrook married Harriette Mary, eldest daughter of Charles Boydell of Camyrallyn, Upper Paterson on 10th April 1861 at the Gresford Church.

-He resided in Paterson until his death......Dr.
+Robert Park resided in the Paterson district until his death......Dr.
 Park, a very old resident of Gresford died at his residence 'Lewinsbrook', on 14 April 1888 after a lingering illness.
-(2)

 This lamented gentleman died at his residence, Lewinsbrook, on Saturday last, the 14th instant.
 He had been ailing, for some time past, and latterly became so weak that he was unable to leave his home.
 Seldom in this world has anyone passed away so universally loved and respected as the late worthy Doctor in this neighbourhood, where he lived and worked for half a century.
 He was of the salt of the earth in the various capacities in which he was so well known : as a most affectionate and kind husband and parent and guardian ; in all the phases of domestic life; as a Christian and honourable gentleman in all his transactions; as a man whose hospitality was un-bounded, and whose genial companionship was always appreciated, as a true and kind friend to all classes; as Warden of the District Council, over whose deliberations he presided for many years; as senior magistrate of the bench, where he ever dispensed even-handed justice ; as warden and lay reader of the Church of England at Gresford, within whose portals his well-known face and figure will be sadly missed ; and last, but not least, as a professional man, ever ready to give the benefit of his medical skill and advice to all who required it.